rainforestapp/queue_classic_plus/README.md

 ## Releasing

 Releasing is done in CircleCI via the `push_to_rubygems`, triggered by pushing a tagged commit.
-To do so, simply [create a new GitHub release](https://github.com/rainforestapp/queue_classic_plus/releases/new).
+You can create a new `tag` while [creating a new GitHub release](https://github.com/rainforestapp/queue_classic_plus/releases/new).

+_** Note: The `tag` is what publishes a new version of the gem.
+The `release` is purely for documentation._